 Scientists have been hot on the trail of another type of synthetic cannabinoid – a “selective CB2 agonist” – that will bypass the brain while acting on the peripheral nervous system, where CB2 receptors are concentrated.
-CB2 receptors regulate immune function, pain perception, and inflammation.
+CB2 receptors regulate immune activity, pain perception, inflammation, and metabolic function.

 Tinkering with synthetic compounds (such as HU 308 and JWH 133) that selectively stimulate CB2 receptors raises the prospect of healing without the high because CB2 receptors are localized primarily outside the brain and are not responsible for the intoxicating effects induced by THC.

 Cannabinoid researchers have their eyes on the ultimate prize, the pharmaceutical Holy Grail – a non-addictive painkiller bereft of adverse side effects.
 Animal experiments focusing on the CB2 receptor initially showed promise.

 In their natural form, plant cannabinoids and endocannabinoids are oily, hydrophobic substances that don’t dissolve in water.
-But these lipid molecules can be structurally altered so that they become water soluble without diminishing their therapeutic attributes.
+But these lipid molecules can be structurally altered so that they become water soluble without diminishing their bioactivity.

-Scientists have developed several ways of synthesizing water-compatible derivatives of THC and other cannabinoids that are more bioavailable and thus potentially more potent than their oily, naturally-occurring counterparts.
+Scientists have developed several ways of synthesizing water-compatible derivatives of THC and other cannabinoids that are more bioavailable than their oily, naturally-occurring counterparts.